Hemel Hempstead: New town

 After the Second World War, in 1946, the government designated Hemel Hempstead as the site of one of its proposed new towns designed to house the population displaced by the London Blitz, since slums and bombsites were being cleared in London.
 On 4 February 1947, the Government purchased 5910 acre of land and began work on the "New Town".
 The first new residents moved in during April 1949, and the town continued its planned expansion through to the end of the 1980s.
-Hemel grew to its present population of 97,500, with new developments enveloping the original town on all sides.
+Hemel grew to its present population with new developments enveloping the original town on all sides.
 The original part of Hemel is still known as the "Old Town".

 Hemel Hempstead was announced as candidate No 3 for a New Town in July 1946, in accordance with the government's "policy for the decentralisation of persons and industry from London".
 Initially there was much resistance and hostility to the plan from locals, especially when it was revealed that any development would be carried out not by the local council but by a newly appointed government body, the Hemel Hempstead Development Corporation (later amalgamated with similar bodies to form the Commission for New Towns).
 However, following a public inquiry the following year, the town got the go-ahead.
 Hemel officially became a New Town on 4 February 1947.

 The initial plans for the New Town were drawn up by architect Geoffrey Jellicoe.
 His view of Hemel Hempstead, he said, was "not a city in a garden, but a city in a park."
 However, the plans were not well received by most locals.
 Revised, and less radical plans were drawn up, and the first developments proceeded despite local protests in July 1948.
 The first area to be developed was Adeyfield.
 At this time the plans for a revolutionary double roundabout at Moor End were first put forward, but in fact it was not until 1973 that the roundabout was opened as it was originally designed.
-(It was quickly christened 'The Magic Roundabout' by locals, echoing the name of the children's TV show.)
+It was quickly christened as 'The Magic Roundabout' by locals, echoing the name of the children's TV show.
 The first houses erected as part of the New Town plan were in Longlands, Adeyfield, and went up in the spring of 1949.
 The first new residents moved into their new houses in February 1950.